kapitsa2811/PatternRecognition_TeamTasks/Exercise_3/README.md

 ![blue: sinilarities , red: limit](figure_1-3.png)

-A set of test runs have been done to fine-tune the `percentage` parameter.
+A set of test runs has been done to fine-tune the `percentage` parameter.
 Therefore, it was looked for the `keywords.txt` images inside the train set.

 The results of the runs can be found [here](parameter%20selection).